Top Rated Ski Resorts

 Look at it this way: A good ski week in Washington State can be as good as anywhere else in the ski world.
 But, that result will depend on the weather and your size expectations.
 There’s usually plenty of snow, but sometimes it can be wet and freezes, creating a very hard base.
 There’s plenty of skiing terrain to keep any skier or rider of any ability level happy, but if you’re expecting one of those Rocky Mountain destinations, head to the Rockies.
 Here’s an incentive.
 You can probably get in three days of skiing and riding at a Washington ski area for the cost of a single day at the big Rocky Mountain Resorts.

 49 Degrees North (Chewelah).
 This is a fave of local skiers and snowboarders in northeast Washington State and parts of Idaho.
 It’s an hour’s drive from Spokane and under two hours from Coeur d’Alene.
-Chewelah Peak has 54 runs and five lifts.
-The addition of 12 cut runs and the gladed areas of East Basin have doubled the ski terrain.
+Chewelah Peak has 90 runs and seven lifts.
+The ski resort has seen a significant increase in cut runs and gladed areas in recent years to expand its terrain.
 The vertical is 1,850 feet.
 The Chair 2 terrain park is one of the longest in the Northwest.

 Crystal Mountain (Enumclaw).
 The Forest Queen Express has good intermediate terrain, while the Rainier Express has some quality groomers.
 Green Valley is a short lift with a big open bowl at the top.
 The most notable thing about Crystal is the steeps.
 The snow is often heavy and sticks to the steep slopes making them skiable as long as the conditions are not icy.
 The lower elevation can mean rainy days.
 Still, the ski area is two hours from Seattle on the “sunny side” of Mt.
 Rainier.